Jupiter at east quadrature July 6

-If you could look down on the solar system plane from above today – Jun 4, 2016 – you’d see that the sun, Earth and Jupiter form a 90o angle in space.
-Astronomers say that Jupiter is at eastern quadrature – 90o east of the sun – at this juncture.
+If you could look down on the solar system plane from above today – July 6, 2017 – you’d see that the sun, Earth and Jupiter form a 90o angle in space.
+Astronomers say that Jupiter is at eastern quadrature at this juncture.
+That is, it’s 90o east of the sun.

 Geometric markers such as these, for planets and moons in our solar system, are more than just academic.
 They indicate where you can find these bodies in our sky – and serve as hallmarks in our monthly or yearly observations of neighboring worlds.
 For example, when the moon is at eastern quadrature – or 90o east of the sun – we say the moon is at the first quarter phase.
 At such times, the moon is at its highest in the sky at about 6 p.m. local time.